warncke/immutable-app/README.md

     app.start()

-Immutable App is a "highly opinionated" framework in the sense that it comes with all of the necessary components for building a web based application or API fully integrated and ready to deploy.
+Immutable App is an "opinionated" framework in the sense that it comes with all of the necessary components for building a web based application or API fully integrated and ready to deploy.

 ## Apps and APIs